 An annual budget is adopted for the general fund in conformity with the guidelines described above.
-The original 2022 budget included approximately \$33.3 million in current year authorized appropriations and other amounts to be raised and approximately \$3.2 million in encumbrances and appropriations carried over from previous years.
-Changes to the original budget consisted of transfers between appropriations, and the use of free cash of \$1.2 million which included \$278,000 for the Town's OPEB trust fund and \$966,000 for capital.
+The original 2023 budget included approximately \$34.2 million in current year authorized appropriations and other amounts to be raised and approximately \$3.3 million in encumbrances and appropriations carried over from previous years.
+Changes to the original budget consisted of transfers between appropriations, a transfer in of \$100,000, and the use of free cash of \$1.8 million which were for capital and to support the operating budget.